dbcook/openrocket-database/README.md

 At NARAM-58 they sold a small number of some FSI branded kits made from NOS parts with substitutions to enable use of 24mm motors.
 However, their website never went live for orders, and the passing of Dave Bucher in 2017 was a setback to the reboot attempt.
-The 2017 website is gone, but Facebook posts have resurfaced in 2018 with two new people identifying themselves only as "B.G." and "R.M." apparently joining Dave Lucas.
-The Facebook posts make it clear they are focusing on bringing out a few new kits.
-It's possible that the modified old stock kits sold at NARAM-58 are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.
+The 2017 website is gone, but Facebook posts resurfaced in 2018 with two new people identifying themselves only as "B.G." and "R.M." apparently joining Dave Lucas.
+The Facebook posts made it clear they planned only on bringing out a few new kits.

-The Bucher/Lucas FSI is not known to have had individual parts on sale, and did not produce any new motors.
+The FSI restart is not known to have had individual parts on sale, and did not produce any new motors.
+In 2020 I was told privately that the new FSI has ceased operation and that the FSI assets are again for sale.

+It's likely that the modified old stock kits sold at NARAM-58 are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.

 FSI had printed catalogs that provided good data on tube sizes, which have already been incorporated into `tube_data.txt`.
 Catalogs were produced only sporadically, but the product line changed slowly.